-There weren’t nearly as many options for liveaboards in the Philippines as there have been elsewhere in Southeast Asia.
+There weren’t nearly as many options for liveaboards in the Philippines as there had been elsewhere in Southeast Asia.
 That said, I was entirely happy with my choice because it included lots of diving, a great crew, all the milo I could want, individually cooked meals three times per day (this really impressed me!) and unlimited beer in the evenings – the latter two of which are not common on dive ships.

 The diving itself was excellent, giving me a chance to do around 10 wreck dives, which is something I had very little experience with prior.

 It turns out that wreck diving is an incredibly interesting peek into the past.
-In this case, the ships we dived were Japanese cargo and war ships sunk during World War II.
+In this case, the ships we dived were Japanese cargo and warships sunk during World War II.

-Following that was Apo reef, which was absolutely teeming with fish, turtles, and lots of sharks.
+Following that was Apo Reef, which was absolutely teeming with fish, turtles, and lots of sharks.

-My personal favorite, which my dive master found funny, are nudibranchs.
-They are rather small sea slugs that I always get excited to spot because A. it’s a challenge to find them and B. they are almost always bright and amazing to look at.
+My personal favorite, which my divemaster found funny, are nudibranchs.
+They are rather small sea slugs that I always get excited to spot because a) it’s a challenge to find them, and b) they are almost always bright and amazing to look at.
 They’re also one thing that changes quite a bit depending on where in the world I’m diving.